Emily Thornberry

-Early life
+Early life and career

-Thornberry was born in Guildford, Surrey on 27 July 1960.
-Her parents were Sallie Thornberry (née Bone), a teacher, and Cedric Thornberry, at the time teaching international law at the London School of Economics, and later a United Nations Assistant Secretary-General.
+Emily Thornberry was born on 27 July 1960 in Guildford, Surrey.
+Her parents were Sallie Thornberry (née Bone), a teacher, and Cedric Thornberry, a professor of international law at the London School of Economics, and later a United Nations Assistant Secretary-General.
 Due to her father's birth in Belfast she is an Irish citizen and Irish passport holder.
-When Thornberry was seven, her parents divorced and she had to leave their home with her mother and two brothers.
-After this, she relied on free school meals and food parcels, and their cats were euthanised to save money.
+When Thornberry was seven, her parents divorced and she left their home with her mother and two brothers.
+After this, she relied on free school meals and food parcels, and her cats were euthanised to save money.
 Her mother later became a Labour councillor and mayor (representing Stoke in Guildford from 1983 to 2003), and her father stood as the Labour candidate for Guildford in the 1966 general election.

-She failed the eleven-plus exam, so attended a secondary modern school.
-She left to live with her father when she was fifteen until he left without warning to work for the United Nations when she was seventeen.
+Thornberry failed the eleven-plus standardized exam; consequently, she attended a secondary modern school.
+She left to live with her father when she was 15 until he left without warning to work for the United Nations when she was seventeen.
 She worked as a cleaner and a barmaid in London alongside resitting her O-Levels and taking her A-Levels.
-She went on to study law at the University of Kent in Canterbury, graduating in 1982, and afterwards led the students’ union as an elected full-time officer.
-She was called to the Bar at Gray's Inn and practised as a barrister specialising in human rights law from 1985 to 2005 under Michael Mansfield at Tooks Chambers.
+She went on to study law at the University of Kent in Canterbury, graduating in 1982, and afterwards led the students' union as an elected full-time officer.
+She was called to the bar at Gray's Inn and practised as a barrister specialising in human rights law from 1985 to 2005 under Michael Mansfield at Tooks Chambers.

-Thornberry joined the Transport and General Workers' Union in 1985.
+She joined the Transport and General Workers' Union in 1985.

-Political career
+Parliamentary career

-Before Parliament

-At the 2001 general election, Thornberry stood as the Labour candidate in Canterbury, but was defeated by the Conservative incumbent, Julian Brazier.
+At the 2001 general election, Thornberry stood as the Labour candidate in Canterbury, coming second with 36.9% of the vote behind the incumbent Conservative MP Julian Brazier.

+1st term (2005–2010)

-Following the decision of Chris Smith not to stand again, Thornberry was selected as the Labour candidate for Islington South and Finsbury for the 2005 general election through an all-women shortlist of prospective candidates.
-She was elected to Parliament with a majority of 484, narrowly beating the Liberal Democrats.
-Nick Smith (who was subsequently elected to Parliament representing Blaenau Gwent) served as her election agent.
+Thornberry was selected as the Labour candidate for Islington South and Finsbury for the 2005 general election through an all-women shortlist of prospective candidates.
+She was elected to Parliament as MP for Islington South and Finsbury 39.9% of the vote and a majority of 484.

-Early Parliamentary career (2005–2010)

 Thornberry made her maiden speech in the House of Commons on 24 May 2005.
 In Parliament, she has been a member of the Environmental Audit Committee and was on the Communities and Local Government Select Committee during the 2005–10 Parliament.
-She has served as vice-chair of the All-Party Parliamentary Cycling Group and the All-Party Parliamentary Pro-Choice and Sexual Health Group.